DoMonkysFly7/Booksuggester---GitHub-Pages-Version/README.txt

 two books (one of which comes from some of the Author's personal favourites) which should be, more or less, compatible with your tastes and personalities.
-If you are unsatisfied with the book(s) presented at the end of the questioning process you may press the 'Restart' button in order to start answering the same questions again, which would result in a different pool of suggestions, providing you chose at least a different answer OR you could press the 'Another' button, which will randomly assign another book or set of books from the ones which the website already deems suitable to you.
+If you are unsatisfied with the book(s) presented at the end of the questioning process you may press the 'Restart' button in order to start answering the same questions again, which would result in a different pool of suggestions OR you could press the 'Another' button, which will randomly assign another book or set of books from the ones which the website already deems suitable to you.
 Quite simple really.